micha-p/gumsolver/README.md

 Comments start with a hash-sign and last until end of line.
 It is possible to submit special directives following an exclamation mark.
 Usuanlly, the first letter is distinctive

 	!DUMP 	   Show content of network
-!PRINT	Send the rest of the line to standard output
-!ABSOLUTE Switch to display absolute uncertainties (default)
-!RELATIVE Switch to display relative uncertainties
+	!PRINT	   Send the rest of the line to standard output !ABSOLUTE  Switch to display absolute uncertainties (default) !RELATIVE  Switch to display relative uncertainties
-!INCLUDE Literal inclusion of the specified file (TODO)
-!QUIT	Stop processing regardless of any following content
+	!INCLUDE   Literal inclusion of the specified file (TODO) !QUIT	   Stop processing regardless of any following content

 ## Present Limitations

-Declaration of variables is neccessary before assignment
+Declaration of variables might be neccessary before assignment

 Constant values within formulas are fixed without any uncertainties.
 Otherwise use variables.